-Venezuela arrests 15 military officials over vote: rights group
+Venezuela arrested 15 military officials over vote period: group

-CARACAS (Reuters) - Venezuela arrested at least 15 military officials around the time of its widely criticized weekend presidential election, according to a local rights group, adding to scores already detained on accusations of conspiring or deserting.
+CARACAS (Reuters) - Venezuela arrested 15 of its senior military officials around the time President Nicolas Maduro won re-election in a widely criticized vote, according to a local rights group, adding to scores already detained on accusations of conspiring or deserting.

-The local Penal Forum group said late on Wednesday it had tracked 15 officials rounded up “for political reasons” since three days before Sunday’s vote in which socialist President Nicolas Maduro won re-election.
+The officials, 14 of whom are high-ranking lieutenants and colonels, were arrested between May 17 and 21, just before and after Sunday’s vote, according to the Penal Forum group.
+The arrests followed an investigation into alleged conspiracy against the government, it said on Thursday.

 The Defense Ministry did not immediately respond to a request for comment.

+At least three civilians, including one of the officials’ partners, were also arrested, Romero said in a phone interview.

+Private lawyers have not been allowed to visit the officials at the hilltop Ramo Verde military prison outside Caracas, Romero said.

-The rights group did not give any more details of the detentions or the reasons behind them, but denounced the existence of 373 “political prisoners” in total in Venezuela.
+Penal Forum has denounced the existence of 373 “political prisoners” in total in Venezuela.

-The Maduro government denies that term, saying all politicians and members of the security forces in detention are there on legitimate criminal charges, including coup-plotting.
+The Maduro government denies that there are “political prisoners,” saying all politicians and members of the security forces in detention are there on legitimate criminal charges, including coup-plotting.

 Internal military documents show arrests have been rising sharply within the armed forces, where there is discontent within the ranks, especially at food shortages and dwindling salaries due to Venezuela’s crushing economic crisis.